 ✓ Your Pension Check Is Constitutionally Protected

 New York State Constitution Article V, Section 7: pension benefits "shall not be diminished or impaired."
 Every benefit you have earned is locked.
-No proposal currently active — including Mayor Mamdani's April 2026 budget moves — changes the monthly check you will receive in retirement.
+The 2026 state budget let the city stretch out its pension funding schedule — that changes when the city pays into the fund, not what you collect.
 NYC has never successfully cut a vested benefit.
-The fight right now is about healthcare, not your pension.
+The live fights are about funding and healthcare, not your pension check.

 First Things First